 You can work with your own data (excel-file), or you can use the excel-file provided by the instructor.
 If you bring your own file, you will have the opportunity to test whether OpenRefine is the right tool for your data.

-The course is a basic introduction.
-You are not expected to have worked with OpenRefine before the course.
+This is a basic introduction, so you are not expected to have worked with OpenRefine before the course.

 - Install OpenRefine on your computer: https://openrefine.org/download.html

 - If possible, bring your own excel-file with messy data.
 If you have specific questions about how to clean you data, please send the question and excel-file to email@example.com at least two days before the course.

 - A basic understanding of OpenRefine – for which data types and tasks you can use the tool.

 - Worked with simple data cleaning operations via OpenRefine’s graphical user interface and via OpenRefine’s coding options (GREL and Regular Expressions).

 - Instructor’s presentation (see the time and date box below)

 - Exercises that we will use at the course (https://datacarpentry.org/openrefine-socialsci/)